stackrox/stackrox/scanner/decisions/0012-reindexing.md

 This will all be tracked in a new table (see [Manifest Metadata Table](#manifest-metadata-table) below).

-The table will be queried periodically for passed timestamps.
+The table will be queried periodically for passed timestamps via goroutine.
 These rows will be deleted and the related manifests/Index Reports will be deleted from ClairCore's tables.
 In the chance the manifest is re-indexed but the row still exists in the Manifest Metadata table, the row will be updated with a new expiration timestamp.

 #### Alternative - Client Delete Requests